Skip to main content

 • On each message:

-• If isFinal: false: replace interimText with the new segment (after applying boundary spacing vs. committed + cursor).
+• If isFinal: false: replace interimText with the new segment (after applying boundary spacing vs. committed + cursor, keep only the newest interim for the current unfinished span).

 • If isFinal: true: append/insert it into committedText, clear interimText.